 Places available: yes

 Starts / ends: Inverness

-- 5 nights single occupancy accommodation
+- 6 day workshop with 5 nights single occupancy accommodation

 - Full Scottish breakfasts